We Live: History

 In August 2003, vocalist-guitarist Jus Oborn revealed Electric Wizard's new line-up – drummer Justin Greaves, second-guitarist Liz Buckingham (of 13 and Sourvein), and bassist Rob Al-Issa This new line-up recorded the album in July 2003, just days after Buckingham began rehearsing with the band.
 As Oborn explained, the addition of Buckingham was crucial given the departure of his previous writing partner, Tim Bagshaw:

 "(The addition of) Liz was the most important element...because Tim had left the band and we were writing partners so to speak.
 So when Liz came aboard we were writing partners again.
 Our styles were very similar.
 We have the same sort of down-stroke pattern.
 And since we were writing together, Electric Wizard was happening again.
 I have to have a writing partner."

 Album information

 For this release, Electric Wizard continued to be inspired by horror movies.
-"Eko Eko Azarak" is the title of the first in a series of Japanese horror movies directed by Shimako Sato, while "Tutti I Colori Del Buio" and "Living Dead at Manchester Morgue" are named after a 1972 Sergio Martino movie and a 1974 Jorge Grau horror movie, respectively.
+"Eko Eko Azarak" is the title of the first in a series of Japanese horror movies directed by Shimako Satō, while "Tutti I Colori Del Buio" and "Living Dead at Manchester Morgue" are named after a 1972 Sergio Martino movie and a 1974 Jorge Grau horror movie, respectively.
 Furthermore, the track "We Live" samples dialog from Don Sharp's 1973 horror film Psychomania.